Cochrane, Alberta: Sports

+The Cochrane Generals are a Junior B Hockey Club based out of Cochrane Alberta Canada.
+The Club has been representing the Town Of Cochrane Since 1984.
+The team played in the FJHL and the CAJHL before our move to the HJHL (Heritage Junior Hockey League) winning 2 championships both back to back 1985-1986 and 2007-2008.
+The Local Hockey Club played at the Original Cochrane Arena from 1984-2001/2018-2023 before our move to the SLS Centre.
+In the 41 year history of the Generals.They have won 6 Division titles and 4 league titles, Including 2 Silver medals at the Alberta Junior B Provincials.

 Government

 Municipal politics

 Cochrane has a town council consisting of an elected mayor and six councillors elected at-large.
 Councillors are elected by the eligible electors by voting for up to six candidates and the six receiving the largest number of votes being elected.
 The position of deputy mayor is rotated through the councillors over their term.
 Elections are held on the third Monday in October every fourth year.

 As of October 19, 2021, the town council consists of mayor Jeff Genung and Councillors Susan Flowers, Patrick Wilson, Morgan Nagel, Marni Fedeyko, Tara McFadden, Alex Reed.

 Provincial politics

 Cochrane is located within the provincial electoral division of Airdrie-Cochrane.
 It has been represented in the Alberta Legislature by UCP MLA Peter Guthrie since the 2019 provincial election.

 Federal politics

 Cochrane is located in the federal electoral district of Banff-Airdrie and is represented by Blake Richards in the House of Commons.
 He also represented Cochrane from 2008-2015 as the MP for the federal electoral district of Wild Rose.
 He replaced long standing MP Myron Thompson, who was originally elected as a member of the Reform Party in 1993.